-VisitEngland 🛞

-New particular set in the set of the

-Thousands of disabled people rely on an assistance dog for their independence and confidence.
-Promote the fact you welcome customers with assistance dogs and consider providing water bowls and a toilet area.
-It would be unlawful to refuse access to a disabled person accompanied by an assistance dog (even if you have a no dogs/pets policy) except in the most exceptional circumstances; find out more in the Pink Book Online.

-10

-Offer to show all guests with accessibility requirements to, and around, their unit

-An orientation tour and help with luggage may be particularly useful for guests with accessibility requirements, if feasible.
-For those guests identifying themselves as being visually impaired, this should include highlighting any potential hazards e.g. steps or uneven paths.
-There may also be additional accessibility equipment that can be demonstrated.
+14 Offer to show all guests with accessibility requirements to their room and help with luggage An orientation tour and help with luggage may be particularly useful for guests with accessibility requirements.
+For those guests identifying themselves as being visually impaired, this should include highlighting any potential hazards e.g. steps or speed bumps on roadways.
+For guests staying in designated accessible bedrooms there may be additional equipment that can be demonstrated.

-11 D

-Provide a hearing loop and test it regularly

-Customer-facing points such as information desks, ticket & retail counters and other service counters can be noisy environments, making verbal communication with customers who have hearing loss difficult.
+Provide a hearing loop and test it regularly Customer-facing points such as information desks, ticket & retail counters and other service counters can be noisy environments, making verbal communication with customers who have hearing loss difficult.
 A hearing loop is a piece of equipment that allows people with hearing loss to hear more clearly over background noise.
 Ensure all staff are familiar with any loops provided, that they are regularly tested and signage is positioned where loops are effective.

-Provide a choice of wet rooms and baths in accessible units If there is only one accessible bathroom, provide an ensuite wet room bathroom with no thresholds.
-In larger units, ensure they appeal to the widest range of potential guests by providing some accessible bathrooms with an ensuite wet room and some with a bath.
-The technical guidance for the built environment provides all the information you need to plan the layout of accessible bathrooms.
-Provide twin or zip and link beds in accessible units The flexibility of beds is particularly useful for guests using accessible bedrooms.
-Disabled guests may be accompanied by a partner or a support worker and therefore require different bed configurations.
+Provide a choice of wet rooms and baths in designated accessible bedrooms If there is only one designated accessible room, provide an ensuite wet room bathroom with no thresholds.
+In larger properties, ensure your accessible bedrooms appeal to the widest range of potential guests by providing some accessible bedrooms with an ensuite wet room and some with a bath.
+The technical guidance for the built environment provides the details to help you plan the layout of accessible bathrooms.

+Provide twin or zip and link beds in designated accessible bedrooms The flexibility of beds is particularly useful for guests using accessible bedrooms.
+Disabled guests may be accompanied by a partner, support worker or essential companion and therefore require different bed configurations.
+If this is not possible, offer a complimentary room for support workers/essential companions and clearly promote this.
 Interconnecting rooms can also be useful.
-4 Ensure colour contrast Assist blind or partially sighted guests by ensuring that doors or door frames contrast in colour to the adjacent wall and floor and that door handles contrast in colour to the door.
-Ensure any support rails and towels contrast in colour to the wall and the toilet seat contrasts in colour to the toilet and floor.
-15 Ů Provide a ceiling track hoist in the bedroom and bathroom of at least one accessible unit or a portable hoist In self-catering accommodation, a hoist can be used to transfer someone between wheelchair, armchair, bed, toilet and bathing/showering facilities.
+Provide a ceiling track hoist in at least one room or a portable hoist In a hotel room a hoist can be used to transfer someone between wheelchair, armchair, bed, toilet and bathing/ showering facilities.
 For some people a hoist is essential in order to stay away from home.
 A ceiling track hoist is preferable to a portable hoist as it can be safely used with just one assistant to the hoist user.
 The use of hoists in guest accommodation guide provides guidance, meaning and practical application in the design, use and management of hoist systems.